docknetwork/rify/README.md

 }

 enum Entity {
-    /// A a named variable with an unknown value.
+    /// A named variable with an unknown value.
     Any(String),
     /// A literal RDF node.
     Exactly(RdfNode),